vanducng/datafold-docs/docs/integrations/orchestration/dbt_cloud/prerequisites.md

 dbt Cloud CI requires you to create at least two dbt Cloud jobs: a Production job and a Pull Request job.
 To integrate with Datafold, you may need to create additional jobs, which are described below.

+## Create a Job to provide Datafold with dbt Artifacts

 ### Merge Trigger Production Job
 We recommend creating a job that triggers a dbt Cloud production run when changes are pushed to main.